Free web hosting: best options in 2021

-If you want mystery and subtlety, you aren’t going to find it with InfinityFree.
-After all, InfinityFree is very vocal about its strong point: free web hosting with unlimited storage and bandwidth.
+InfinityFree is a free hosting platform that's very vocal about its strong point: free web hosting with unlimited storage and bandwidth.
 The provider is also not shy about sharing its offerings of freebies, such as a free SSL certificate.

 And, I must admit, InfinityFree’s brags work wonders because I can’t help but be curious as to whether it’s all hot air.
 So, here’s a look at its resources: